opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. ocv:pyoldfunction:: cv.ApproxChains(src_seq, storage, method=CV_CHAIN_APPROX_SIMPLE, parameter=0, minimal_perimeter=0, recursive=0)-> contours

-    :param chain: Pointer to the approximated Freeman chain that can refer to other chains.
+    :param src_seq: Pointer to the approximated Freeman chain that can refer to other chains.

     :param storage: Storage location for the resulting polylines.